 Take information about the companies, policy numbers, and dates of coverage that apply to your program so you can file any necessary claims while overseas.
 Our policy and most other policies require you to pay your medical bills at the time of treatment - be prepared to have to pay cash up front and then submit a claim for reimbursement.
-Claim forms can be found on the CU Boulder Education Abroad Health Insurance Policy & CI Boulder Education Abroad Will work with the insurance provider to facilitate direct payment to the hospital or clinic.
+Claim forms can be found on the CU Boulder Education Abroad Health Insurance Policy & Claim Form page.
+In the case that the treatment cost is high, Education Abroad will work with the insurance provider to facilitate direct payment to the hospital or clinic.